czroth/czroth/README.md

 * I enjoy meeting new people and connecting with those I know.
 Tell me about what you love about work.
 Tell me about what's important to you outside of work.

 * I grew up and still live in a small town (~1200 people).
-Two of my three closest friends have chickens.
+All three of my closest friends have chickens (one as a business, the other two as a hobby).
 Ask me anything about small town life if you are curious.

 * If I get the chance to make you something to eat it will likely be a Neapolitan style pizza, unless it is your birthday, in which case it will be crêpes.
 If you get the chance to make me a meal, I will happily eat whatever you make.